The perfectionist’s shipping problem

 Can progress over perfection work in high-stakes environments?

 Yes – and the most reliable evidence comes from industries that mastered it first.
-In aviation, PDCA (Plan-Do-Check-Act) cycles mean improvements are shipped incrementally after each incident review.
+In aviation, structured checklists and post-incident reviews mean safety improvements are shipped incrementally rather than waiting for a single flawless system.
 In surgery, Gawande’s checklist research shows that standardized iteration – not pre-launch perfection – reduces errors [7].
 The one domain where progress over perfection does NOT apply: truly irreversible decisions, such as decommissioning infrastructure, where a mistake cannot be corrected through another iteration.

 How do I track progress without obsessing over perfection?